caraml-dev/xp/docs/infra/treatment-service.md

 ## Overview
 XP's Treatment Service is currently offered in two different versions:

-- a central Treatment Service, *deployed as a single deployment, to serve treatments to multiple clients/users with multiple projects*
+- a standalone Treatment Service, *it can be configured to serve treatments to multiple clients/users with multiple CaraML projects*
-- a Treatment Service plugin, *deployed as a Turing Router experiment engine plugin, to serve treatments to a single client/user with a single project*
+- a Treatment Service plugin, *deployed as a [Turing Router](https://github.com/caraml-dev/turing) experiment engine plugin, to serve treatments to a single client/user with a single CaraML project*

 ## Central Treatment Service